-Comprehensive public health approach urged to curb gun violence in USJanuary 7th, 2013 in Health /
+Comprehensive public health approach urged to curb gun violence in USJanuary 7, 2013 in Medicine & Health / Health

 In the wake of the horrific school shootings in Newtown, Conn. in December, three Harvard experts say the best way to curb gun violence in the U.S. is to take a broad public health approach, drawing on proven, evidence-based strategies that have successfully reduced other public health threats like smoking, car crashes, and accidental poisonings.